michaelbarley/new-starter-demo-project/3_Vue.js_refactor.md

 **Footer.vue**: This file will contain the component for the footer of the page.

-**Contact.vue**: This file will contain the component for the contact information section of the Footer.

-**GetHelp.vue**: This file will contain the component for the help-related links section of the Footer.

-**OurStores.vue**: This file will contain the component for the store locations section of the Footer.

-**Newsletter.vue**: This file will contain the component for the newsletter subscription section of the Footer.

 Please ensure each of these files is created with the .vue extension, as this is the standard file extension for Vue.js single-file components.

 ## App.vue